 The looming tower of AI

 The benefits of AI are many.
-It can help tackle climate change, strengthen cybersecurity, improve customer service and stop people making abusive comments on Instagram, amongst all manner of other applications.
+It can help tackle climate change, strengthen cybersecurity, improve customer service and reduce the volume of abusive comments on Facebook, Instagram and other social media platforms, amongst all manner of other applications.

 However, as Stanley Kubrick highlighted in his 1968 film 2001: A Space Odyssey in the form of HAL 9000, AI poses substantial risks.